aniketojha-dev/MyDocReader/README.md

 # MyDocReader

-AI-powered document intelligence platform.
 Upload PDF, DOCX, or TXT files and ask questions about your content.
 Answers are grounded in your documents with automatic citations.

 ---